danomatika/ofxLua/README.md

                     //
                     // it's Lua constructor is coolClass = my.CoolClass()
                     // see also the member functions & member variable bindings,
-                    // also getInt & setInt are combined into a a proerty in Lua
+                    // also getInt & setInt are combined into a property in Lua
                     // as "anInt"
                     //
                     // note: no comma's between member functions & property
                     // definitions, you will need a comma at the end of the
-                    // class if you have any further deifnitions below it
+                    // class if you have any further definitions below it
                     //
                     class_<MyCoolClass>("CoolClass")
                         .def(constructor<>())